Developerayo/Developerayo/README.md

 🥑 **Currently:**
-- VP of Developer Relations @InternetMaximalism | prev: @chronicleprotocol, @0xPolygon, @stackoverflow
+- Head of Developer Relations at Nuklai | prev: @chronicleprotocol, @0xPolygon, @stackoverflow

 <!--- - Speaking at Conferences [=>](http://speaking.shodipoayomide.com/), Send an Invite to [@developerayo](https://twitter.com/developerayo) if you need me at your Conference -->